cindysokhna/ELK-STACK-PROJECT/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...

 - What is the main advantage of automating configuration with Ansible?_ to apply infrastructure as a code process in order to provision and manage the computing infrastructure as well as the machine-processable definition files configuration

 The playbook implements the following tasks:
- Install docker
+- Install docker
 - Install the python environment
 - Intsall docker python module
 - Downlaod and launch the Docker elk container